abhinaba-ghosh/axe-playwright/README.md

 e-effects, such as adding custom output to the terminal.

 **NOTE:** _This respects the `includedImpacts` filter and will only execute with violations that are included._

+The `detailedReport` key is a boolean that defaults to `true`.
+In addition to the summary it prints out a per node report and the violations to be able to hone in on the failures.

 ##### skipFailures (optional, defaults to false)